 Although Charles Sturt does not have any formal dress codes, all employees are supported to dress in a manner that best reflects their gender including transgender, gender diverse and/or non-binary employees.

-If you would like to talk to someone or require further information, please contact the Manager, Equity & Diversity:
+If you would like to talk to someone or require further information, please contact the Equity & Diversity team, Division of People and Culture Business Partners, a trained Ally member, or a senior staff member.

 We have established an Ally network to support LGBTIQ+ staff and students.
 Allies are staff and students who are committed to making the University a safe and inclusive environment.
 Allies undertake a 4 hour training session, which provides an opportunity to increase awareness and understanding around LGBTIQ+ individuals.
 Ally training is run regularly on each of our campuses.